TaxFoundation/sources-of-government-revenue/README.md

 Location of **intermediate output** files of .R code file including:

-- `oecd_data_preliminary.csv` Tax revenue shares for OECD countries for the years 1990, 2018, and 2019 (note: 2019 data is not available for Australia, Japan, and Mexico).
+- `oecd_data_preliminary.csv` Tax revenue shares for OECD countries for the years 1990, 2022, and 2023 (note: 2023 data is not available for Australia, and Japan).
-- `non_oecd_data_preliminary.csv` Tax revenue shares for non-OECD countries for the year 2018 (note: 2019 data is not available for non-OECD countries).
+- `non_oecd_data_preliminary.csv` Tax revenue shares for non-OECD countries for the year 2022 (note: 2023 data is not available for non-OECD countries).

 ### /final-outputs
 Location of **output tables** that are included in the publication.

-- `oecd_averages.csv` Table showing the OECD average tax revenue shares (for the year 2019).
+- `oecd_averages.csv` Table showing the OECD average tax revenue shares (for the year 2023).

-- `oecd_averages_1990.csv` Table comparing the 2019 OECD average tax revenue shares with the corresponding 1990 shares.
+- `oecd_averages_1990.csv` Table comparing the 2023 OECD average tax revenue shares with the corresponding 1990 shares.

 - `oecd_by_country.csv` Table showing the tax revenue shares for each OECD country, Table 1 in the publication.